Articles

 In Memory of Eddie Savage (1939 - 2023)

 Edward (sometimes known as Eddie to his mates) became a member of the B17 project from its earliest days.
-A lorry driver by trade who possessed a sound knowledge of the road network, Eddie was a keen and reliable volunteer willing to travel to distant railway venues to represent The Trust.
+A lorry driver by trade who possessed a sound knowledge of the road network, Eddie was a keen and reliable volunteer willing to travel to distant railway venues to represent the Trust.

 Eddie was always keen to play his part to promote the B17 project, organise local events and participate in both the publicity and fund raising activities.
 He would usually prompt each individual to ensure that accommodation arrangements had been made well in advance.
 Edward’s enthusiasm, friendship and generous contribution of his time will remain an inspiration to us all.